abrahamdu/abrahamdu.github.io/blog/_posts/2016-09-12-bigdata_terminology.md

 __KSQL__ - An open source streaming SQL engine for Apache Kafka.
 It provides a simple and completely interactive SQL interface for stream processing on Kafka; no need to write code in a programming language such as Java or Python.
 It supports a wide range of powerful stream processing operations including aggregations, joins, windowing, sessionization, and much more.

+__Kubernetes__ -  An open-source system for automating deployment, scaling and management of containerized applications that was originally designed by Google and donated to the Cloud Native Computing Foundation.
+It aims to provide a "platform for automating deployment, scaling, and operations of application containers across clusters of hosts".
+It supports a range of container tools, including Docker.

 __Lambda Architecture__ - A data-processing architecture designed to handle massive quantities of data by taking advantage of both batch- and stream-processing methods.
 This approach to architecture attempts to balance latency, throughput, and fault-tolerance by using batch processing to provide comprehensive and accurate views of batch data, while simultaneously using real-time stream processing to provide views of online data.

 __Mahout__ - A project of the Apache Software Foundation to produce free implementations of distributed or otherwise scalable machine learning algorithms focused primarily in the areas of collaborative filtering, clustering and classification.